airfoot/LongPathExplorer/README.md

 # LongPathExplorer
-A little program which support long path for filter of copy/cut manipulation; write with WPF
+A little program which support long path for copy/cut manipulation; write with WPF